 I was on a roll!
 I answered every question thrown at me!

-I thought I was cool and that my answers were sure to land me a spot in Holland!
+I thought I was cool and that my answers were sure to land me a spot in The Netherlands!

 Be careful what you wish for!

-So now I will learn Dutch… Deal with it.
+So now I will have to learn Dutch… Deal with it.

 Get Used To The Guidelines!